 +This time and location has sometimes created confusion in accounts as to where the admiral actually intended to land that day.

 Several unlikely schemes were mooted until it was decided the men of 339th Fighter Squadron and the 70th Fighter Squadron, based at Fighter Two Strip, Guadalcanal, would make the attack.
-The sortie’s leader would be Major John Mitchell who adapted his P-38 cockpit with a naval compass to help with navigation.
+The sortie’s leader would be Major John Mitchell who adapted his P-38 cockpit with a naval compass to aid navigation.
 His task was going to be immensely difficult: Mitchell had to guide his men on a 2hr 25min flight in total radio silence and at low level (between 50ft and 100ft).
 They would have to avoid passing over any of the islands on the way to Kahili in case Japanese spotters sent back warnings and they needed to arrive ready to fight at the exact time the target approached.

 The attack group would comprise 18 specially-adapted Lightnings, the aircraft fitted with extra 165-gallon and 310-gallon fuel tanks.
 Two pairs of P-38s would form the ‘Kill Section’ tasked with destroying Yamamoto’s aircraft.
 The first pair comprised Captain Tom Lanphier and Lt Rex Barber as his wingman.
-Barber had already created quite a name for himself by sinking a Japanese destroyer, the symbol of which he had painted alongside the conventional kills on his aircraft’s nose.
+Barber had already made quite a name for himself by sinking a Japanese destroyer, the symbol of which he had painted alongside the conventional kills on his aircraft’s nose.
 Lt Jim McLanahan and Lt Joe Moore made up the second pair, while the other Lightnings would be responsible for providing overhead cover and tackling the enemy’s escort flight.

 Mitchell gathered his men on the evening of 17 April and told them they were about to take part in a sortie that could, with determination and an awful lot of luck, change the course of the war.
 Having witnessed the aircraft adaptations, and knowing the target was something important, the men had little rest before pre-mission briefing at 06:00, 18 April.
 Mitchell now unveiled the operation's details to a hushed audience, stressing how important the mission was and making it crystal clear that attacking Yamamoto’s aircraft was priority number one, even if their own lives were at risk.
 Not one to pull any punches, he added ‘the chances of complete success are perhaps one in a thousand’.
 With Pearl Harbor still at the forefront of American minds when it came to Yamamoto, the mission was codenamed ‘Operation Vengeance’.

 The P-38s took off at 07:25.
 However, McLanahan blew a tire in taxiing and had to abort, while Moore developed problems with his external fuel tanks soon afterwards and was forced to return to base.
 It was not an auspicious start.
-Mitchell replaced the two pilots from the Kill Section with Lt Besby Holmes and Lt Ray Hine; Holmes had combat experience, Hine did not.
+Mitchell replaced the two pilots from the Kill Section with Lt Besby Holmes and Lt Ray Hine.
+Holmes had combat experience, Hine did not.
 The tense low-level journey was both nerve-jangling and dull at the same time and Barber admitted this many years later.
 ‘For us, the flight was almost boring,’ he recalled.
 Captain Doug Canning, a pilot in the covering group, whiled away the time by counting the number of sharks he could spot and even managed to note a pod of whales.* Mitchell and his men arrived at the target area at 09:34, almost exactly 2hrs and 25mins from take-off and just one minute before the enemy's estimated time of arrival, a testament to the Mitchell’s exceptional navigational skills that day.
 Craning their necks and looking for the enemy, nothing could be seen until Canning broke radio silence, shouting ‘bogies 11 O’clock high!’

 The Japanese aircraft were starting their downward approach past Kahili aerodrome and towards Buin.
 However, there was a significant problem for the attackers: there were two transport aircraft instead of just the one that had been expected.
 Both Betties were flying at 4,500ft, while six Zeros, in two three-fighter sections, flew in protective formation a further 1,500ft above them.
-The 12 P-38s responsible for giving overhead cover started their ascent, dropping the external fuel tanks and knowing full well that their enemy would offer fierce resistance.
-The Kill Section also prepared to make their attack and dropped their external fuel tanks, although something was stopping Holmes from ditching his.
+The 12 P-38s responsible for giving overhead cover started their ascent, dropping the external fuel tanks and knowing full well their enemy would offer fierce resistance.
+The Kill Section's pilots also prepared to make their attack and dropped their external fuel tanks.
+However, something was stopping Holmes from ditching his.
 Signalling Lanphier, he left the formation and shook his P-38 in a frantic effort to jettison his now-unwanted cargo.
 Hine, his wingman, went down to give cover.
 It was now up to Barber and Lanphier to pull off a mission that was looking increasingly impossible as the Betties rapidly descended.

 One outcome, two versions

 It was important for Barber and Lanphier to build up speed before making their interception.
 They would be unable to hang around for long as their fuel load necessitated a short combat time, while more Zeros would undoubtedly be scrambling in response to any mayday calls.
-Unknown to the Americans, the Lightnings’ drab olive camouflage had made them difficult to spot on their climb.
+Unbeknownst to the Americans, the Lightnings’ drab olive camouflage had made them difficult to spot on their climb.
 Indeed, the pilot of the second Betty later recalled: ‘The first I knew of the attack was when I saw tracer bullets going into the admiral’s aircraft and I looked up and saw the P-38 directly above me: it was shooting into the admiral’s aircraft.’
-While the Betty crews failed to see the P-38s on approach, their comrades piloting the Zeros had and they were swift to react.
-They jettisoned their fuel tanks and nosed over to make a steep descent in order to reach the Kill Section before it could inflict serious damage.
+While the Betty crews failed to see the P-38s on approach, their comrades piloting the Zeros had and they were swift to react; they jettisoned their fuel tanks and nosed over to make a steep descent in order to reach the Kill Section before it could inflict serious damage.

 *He did not.
 See endnote 2.

 Years later, the only known survivor from the Zero escort, Kenji Yanagiya, came forward and outlined events from his perspective.
 Importantly, he stressed that only two Betties were present that day, while his recollections also matched up with an account given by Yamamoto’s surviving chief of staff, Vice-Admiral Matome Ugaki, who had been travelling in the second Betty.
 He had also confirmed that only two Betties were involved in the flight.
-Both men’s testimonies revealed further discrepancies in the official version of events and – as historians noted with great interest – did much to bolster Rex Barber’s rejected account.
+Both men’s testimonies revealed further discrepancies in the official version of events and – as historians noted with great interest – did much to bolster Rex Barber’s account.
 He had doggedly refused to change his version of events despite official rebuttals and had seemed obstinate as a result.
 Was he right after all?
 What if Lanphier’s account was mistaken or, worse still, a fabrication?

 Barber’s story went like this: he had swung right to line-up the targets for an attack after Lanphier’s decision to tackle the Zeros.
 Having made this move, he noted that one of the Betties had disappeared from sight.
 In fact, if one believes Barber’s account, the missing Betty was just beneath him and it was soon afterwards that the second Betty pilot testified to noting the P-38 above, making its attack on Yamamoto’s aircraft.
-The primary target was now at around 1,000ft and descending to treetop level, with Barber having throttling back to increase his attack time.
+The primary target was now at around 1,000ft and descending to treetop level, with Barber having to throttle back to increase his attack time.
 While doing so, he noted something strange: there was no return fire from the rear gunner.
 This little mystery was resolved when the wreck of Yamamoto’s Betty was later investigated by US forces.
 For reasons unknown, the bomber had been stripped of its armaments, including the rear gun.
-It was a small point, but an observation that increased the credence of Barber’s account.
+It was a small point but an observation that increased the credence of Barber’s account.

 With little time left before the Zeros reached him, Barber had to act fast.
 Almost 60 years later, he recalled making the kill in his memoirs that is worth recounting here in detail: